 - Baptism and communion are the local church ordinances recognized in scripture.

 Individual Soul Liberty.
 "Holding fast the faithful word which is in accordance with the teaching" Titus 1:9.
 "So then each one of us will give an account of himself to God."
 Romans 14:12.

 - We believe that each believer will be held accountable before the Lord as to what he has done in his life for the Lord.
 We do not have to go through a priest to come before the Lord.

-- Saved, baptized church membership.
-(Jesus said) "I am the vine, you are the branches.
-He who abides in Me, and I in him, bears much fruit; without Me you can do nothing."
+Saved, baptized church membership.
+(Jesus said) "I am the vine, you are the branches; he who abides in Me and I in him, he bears much fruit, for apart from Me you can do nothing."
 John 15:5.
 "Go therefore and make disciples of all nations, baptizing them in the name of the Father and the Son and the Holy Spirit" Matthew 28:19.

 - We believe that a person must be both saved and following the Lord in faith (baptism) before they can be a member of our church.
 This is the scriptural pattern seen throughout the Epistles.

-- Two offices: Pastor and Deacon. "...To all the saints in Jesus Christ who are in Philippi, including the overseers (pastors) and deacons..."
+Two offices: Pastor and Deacon.
+"To all the saints in Christ Jesus who are in Philippi, including the overseers and deacons..."
 Philippians 1:1a.

 - The scriptural support for the leaders in the church are for two offices, pastor and deacon.
 Pastors are also called bishops or elders in the New Testament.
 Deacons are given to help the pastor in the daily administration and decision making of the church.
 They also are to be godly servants.

 Separation of Church and State.
 "But Peter and the apostles answered, 'We must obey God rather than men.'"
 Acts 5:29.
 "Every person is to be in subjection to the governing authorities..."
 Romans 13:1.

 - We practice separation of church and state, meaning the church does not interfere with the state and the state does not interfere with the church.